Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Applications

-H. Hafermann et al. used the ladder diagrams for the dual fermion and found that the critical N\'{e}el temperature of the mean-field solution is suppressed in the ladder approximation of two-dimensional Hubbard. \cite{Hafermann_etal_2009}
+Hafermann et al. used the ladder diagrams for the dual fermion and found that the critical N\'{e}el temperature of the mean-field solution is suppressed in the ladder approximation of the two-dimensional Hubbard. \cite{Hafermann_etal_2009}

-A. N. Rubtsov at al. found that the antiferromagnetic pseudogap, Fermi-arcs formation, and non-Fermi-liquid effects due to the Van Hove singularity are correctly reproduced by the lowest-order diagrams for the two-dimensional Hubbard model. \cite{Rubtsov_etal_2009}
+Rubtsov at al. found that the antiferromagnetic pseudogap, the Fermi-arcs formation, and the non-Fermi-liquid effects due to the Van Hove singularity are correctly reproduced by the lowest-order diagrams for the two-dimensional Hubbard model. \cite{Rubtsov_etal_2009}

-Otsuki et al. obtained the phase diagram for the two-dimensional Hubbard model. \cite{Otsuki_etal_2014} Phase separation is obtained in the low-doping regime around the Mott insulator.
+Otsuki et al. obtained the phase diagram for the two-dimensional Hubbard model. \cite{Otsuki_etal_2014} This features a phase separation region in the low-doping regime around the Mott insulator.

 Astretsov et al. mapped out the phase diagram of the 2D Hubbard model as a function of temperature and doping.
 They identified an antiferromagnetic region at low doping and a superconducting dome at higher doping. \cite{Astretsov_etal_2020} Their results support the role of the van Hove singularity as an important ingredient for the high value of $T_c$ at optimal doping.
-At small doping, the destruction of antiferromagnetism is accompanied by an increase of charge fluctuations supporting the scenario of a phase-separated state driven by quantum critical fluctuations.
+At small doping, the destruction of antiferromagnetism is accompanied by an increase of the charge fluctuations supporting the scenario of a phase-separated state driven by quantum critical fluctuations.

 Tanaka studied the square-lattice Hubbard model at half-filling using the ladder dual fermion approximation.
-He found that the almost simultaneous creation of the pseudogap and the loss of the Fermi liquid feature is consistent with what is expected in the Slater regime.
-Although the pseudogap still appears in the quasi-particle-like single peak for $U \leq 4.0t$, the Fermi-liquid feature is partially lost on the Fermi surface already at higher temperatures as expected in the Mott-Heisenberg regime, where local spins are preformed at high temperatures.
+He found that the almost simultaneous creation of the pseudogap and the loss of the Fermi liquid feature is consistent with what is expected in the Slater regime. \cite{Tanaka_2019} Although the pseudogap still appears in the quasi-particle-like single peak for $U \leq 4$, the Fermi-liquid feature is partially lost on the Fermi surface already at higher temperatures as expected in the Mott-Heisenberg regime, where local spins are preformed at high temperatures.
 A sharp crossover from a pseudogap phase to a Mott insulator at finite $U \simeq 4.7t$ was found to occur below the temperature of the pseudogap formation.